The Primal versus the Dual Ising Model: The Ising Model in the Primal Domain

 An example of a cycle is shown by thick edges in~\Fig{fig:2DGridOrig}, where the variables $Y_1, Y_2, \ldots$ attached to the zero-sum indicator factors along the cycle are marked blue.

-Let us partition $G$ into $G = T \cup \overbar T$, where $T$ is a spanning tree in the primal FFG.
+Let us partition $G$ into $G = T \cup \overbar T$, where $T$ is a spanning tree in the primal NFG.
 Thus $\Y$ will also be partitioned into \mbox{$\Y_T \cup \Y_{\overbar T}$}.
 Examples of such partitionings are shown in~\Fig{fig:2DGridMod}, where spanning trees are marked by thick black edges, edges attached to the unlabeled boxes and to the zero-sum indicator factors on the branches represent $\Y_T$, and edges attached to the unlabeled boxes and to the zero-sum indicator factors on the chords represent $\Y_{\overbar T}$.

 For a given configuration $\y_T$, adding a chord $c \in \overbar T$ to $T$ will create a unique cycle called the fundamental cycle associated with $c$, which contains exactly one chord that does not appear in any other fundamental cycle\footnote{Indeed, the set of all fundamental cycles generates a vector space over $\mathbb{F}_2$ with dimensionality $|\overbar T|$; see~\cite[Chapter 2]{Bolob},~\cite[Chapter 14]{Godsil}.}.
 Furthermore, according to Lemma 1, for each $c \in \overbar T$ we can compute $y_c$ as a linear combination of $\y_T$.
-As a result, the size of the state space in the modified primal FFG is $|\calX|^{|T|} = |\calX|^{N-1}$.